 - Head to Settings, then find either Reset or Backup & reset.
 Tap on it.

-- From the list, tap Network settings reset.
-Keep in mind that this step will erase all network settings, including saved Wi-Fi networks, paired Bluetooth devices and so on.
-If you are sure you want to proceed tap Reset Settings.
+- From the list, tap Reset network settings or Reset Wi-Fi, mobile, and Bluetooth.
+Keep in mind that this step will erase all network settings, including saved Wi-Fi networks, paired Bluetooth devices, and so on.
+If you are sure you want to proceed, tap Reset Settings.

 - You will be asked to enter your PIN if you have one.
 Do so and confirm resetting your network settings.

-Once you’ve done this, wait a couple of minutes — new network settings should be picked up by your phone automatically.
-If nothing happens, a good old reboot is always an option, but at the end your LTE connection should be back to normal.
-Factory reset is always an option too, but don’t resort to it if you haven’t tried other steps first.
+Once you’ve done this, wait a couple of minutes — the new network settings should be picked up by your phone automatically.
+If nothing happens, a good old reboot is always an option, but in the end, your LTE connection should be back to normal.
+Factory reset is always an option, but don’t resort to it if you haven’t tried other steps first.

 Contact your cell carrier

 If you’ve tried everything else on the list and nothing seemed to fix your LTE not working problem, it’s time to contact your cell carrier.
 You can always do so on social media, but sometimes a good old-fashioned call might address your concerns better.
 Here are the customer support numbers of the major US providers: